Gift Acceptance Policy

 The organization accepts various types of gifts, including:

-• Cash Donations: Through check, credit/debit cards, cryptocurrencies, Venmo, or online payment methods.
+• Cash Donations: You may give through check, credit/debit cards, cryptocurrencies, Venmo, or online payment methods.

-• Professional Services: Donations of services such as event marketing or website development.
+• Additionally, you can contribute through professional services like event marketing or website development.

-• Securities: Publicly traded and closely held securities.
+• Moreover, you can donate publicly traded and closely held securities.

-• Bequests: Wills, life insurance policies, and retirement plans naming the organization as a beneficiary.
+• In addition, bequests through wills, life insurance policies, and retirement plans naming the organization as a beneficiary are welcome.

-• Charitable Trusts: Charitable remainder and lead trusts.
+• You can also establish charitable remainder and lead trusts.

 Gifts accepted subject to prior review

 Certain forms of gifts or donated properties may be subject to review prior to acceptance per the Chief Development Officer.
-Examples of gifts subject to prior review include, but are not limited to:
+We review certain gifts on a case-by-case basis, including but not limited to:

 • Tangible Personal Property.
 The Development Team will evaluate and determine whether to accept any gifts of tangible personal property (including an automobile donation)